Calvein/humble-games/README.md

 All the games from http://www.humblebundle.com/

-To add games, just edit the [games.js](https://github.com/Calvein/humble-games/blob/gh-pages/scripts/games.js) based on the example bellow.
+To add games, just edit the [games.js](https://github.com/Calvein/humble-games/blob/gh-pages/scripts/games.js) based on the example below.
 You can generate this automatically over [here](http://calvein.github.io/humble-games/json.html).

     {